Finnish center-right government survives confidence vote

-HELSINKI Finland's center-right government survived a no-confidence vote on Tuesday brought on by changes in the coalition following a break-up of the co-ruling nationalist Finns Party.
+HELSINKI (Reuters) - Finland’s center-right government survived a no-confidence vote on Tuesday brought on by changes in the coalition following a break-up of the co-ruling nationalist Finns Party.

 The three-party government under Prime Minister Juha Sipila won parliament’s backing by 104 votes to 85.